nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be usable to any user regardless of their IT proficiency level
+6. Should be able to handle errors related to interaction with saved file
+7. Should write file upon execution of every command for data recovery
+8. Should have maximum feedback wait time of 3 seconds
+9. Should not accept any invalid command and ensure no ambiguity in valid input

 ## Appendix D : Glossary